SegEarth-OV3: Exploring SAM 3 for Open-Vocabulary Semantic Segmentation in Remote Sensing Images

-Additionally, we report results on general scene datasets (Pascal VOC20~\cite{everingham2010pascal}, COCO Stuff~\cite{caesar2018coco}, and Cityscapes~\cite{cordts2016cityscapes}) to demonstrate universality.
-The evaluation metric is mIoU for multi-class segmentation and IoU of the foreground class for binary extraction tasks.
+The evaluation metric is mIoU for multi-class segmentation and IoU of the foreground class for binary segmentation tasks.

-\textbf{Implementation Details.} We use the official SAM 3 model equipped with the Perception Encoder-Large+ (PE-L+)~\cite{bolya2025perception} backbone.
+\textbf{Implementation Details.} We use the official SAM 3 model equipped with the Perception Encoder-Large+ (PE-L+)~\citep{bolya2025perception} backbone.
 Input images are resized to 1008$\times$1008.
-Text prompts are derived directly from category names (\eg, ``building'', ``road''), and some categories are augmented with synonyms\footnote{The prompt setting is manually curated based on dataset features and has not been systematically explored in this version.}.
-The background threshold $\tau$ and the initial confidence threshold for the Transformer decoder are manually tuned for each dataset to achieve roughly optimal performance.
-No test-time augmentation and extra post-processing method~\cite{araslanov2020single} is used.
+Text prompts are derived directly from category names (\textit{e.g.}, ``building'', ``road''), and some categories are augmented with synonyms.
+The background threshold $\tau$ and the initial confidence threshold for the Transformer decoder are slightly adjusted for each dataset to achieve roughly optimal performance.
+No test-time augmentation or extra post-processing method~\citep{araslanov2020single} is used.